 Here at Kiwi Creative, we tend to steer clear of most marketing buzzwords.
 (You won’t hear us wanting to “circle back about that touchpoint by EOD.”)
-However, in our industry there are some acronyms that you just can’t avoid…and they can sound like a completely foreign language to non-developers.
+However in our industry and within Cleveland's graphic design scene there are some acronyms that you just can’t avoid…and they can sound like a completely foreign language to non-developers.

 Want to talk like an expert website developer?
 Here’s your non-official guide to common web design acronyms and their easy-to-understand (and very oversimplified) definitions.

 - CMS = content management system

 an online application (like WordPress) that lets users update their websites without having to know code

 a language/file that controls the styling of web pages (fonts, spacing, color, etc.)

 - DNS = domain name system/server/service